A local depth measure for general data: General Framework and Definitions

-where $LD_{S}^{\beta}$ is the univariate local depth given in Equation (\ref{profsimplocalunidim}), $f \in \mathbb{E}',$ $x \in \mathbb{E}$ and $P_f$ is the univariate distribution of $f(X).$ As suggested by Cuevas and Fraiman, in the infinite dimensional setting $Q$ may be chosen to be a non-degenerate Gaussian measure and in the multivariate setting as a uniform distribution in the unitary sphere.
-With a slight abuse of notation, we write $F_f = F_{f(X)}$ for the cumulative distribution function of $f(X).$ Specifically, it reduces to
+where $LD_{S}^{\beta}$ is the univariate local depth given in Equation (\ref{profsimplocalunidim}), $f \in \mathbb{E}',$ $x \in \mathbb{E}$ and $P_f$ is the univariate distribution of $f(X).$ As suggested by \cite{CF09}, in the infinite dimensional setting $Q$ may be chosen to be a non-degenerate Gaussian measure and in the multivariate setting as a uniform distribution in the unitary sphere.
+The fact that $Q$ is independent of $P$ allows us to proceed to the univariate case when projecting $X$, where it is feasible and easy to calculate the local depth.
+With a slight abuse of notation, we write $F_f = F_{f(X)}$ for the cumulative distribution function of $f(X).$ Specifically, it reduces to $F_{f(X)}(t) = P_{f(X)} \left( (- \infty,t] \right) = P(f(X) \leq t).$

+From now, every time we mention that $X$ is a continuous random element we mean that for every non-null functional on $\mathbb{E}',$ $f(X)$ is an absolutely continuous random variable.
 It is clear that the IDLD is well-defined, since it is bounded by $\frac{1}{2}$ and non-negative.

+Local depth measure aims to highlight data local features that play an important role in statistical analysis.
+We consider the well-known growth data set, which is publicly available in the FDA R package.
+It consists of the height measurements of 54 girls and 39 boys, who were measured 31 times from 1 to 18 years.
+The original data was smoothed by monotonic cubic regression spline.
+The growth velocity has different patterns in boys and girls.
+At puberty, the growth rate has a local maximum.
+This typically occurs between 12 and 14 years for girls, a couple of years earlier than for boys, see Figure \ref{centralesgrowth}.

+IDLD is sensitive to the choice of the locality parameter, $\beta$, its choice will be addressed in detail later in this work.
+For different locality levels, the features that stand out from each dataset vary.
+In our example, for locality levels lower than $0.35,$ within the $5\%$ locally deepest curves two belong to boys and three to girls, maintaining the proportion in which they appear in the dataset.
+While for locality levels greater than $0.6,$ the $5\%$ deepest curves correspond to boys, as exhibited in Figure \ref{centralesgrowth}.
+For locality levels between $0.40$ and $0.55$ typically only one of the $5\%$ locally deepest curves corresponds to boys.
+Enlarging the proportion of deepest curves (up to $20\%$) this pattern is still observed.

-Zou and Serfling (2000) established the general properties that depth measures should satisfy (\textbf{P. 1} - \textbf{P. 6}).
-Paindavaine and Van Bever (2013) extend those properties to the local depth framework.
-We describe the properties satisfied by IDLD.
+Zuo and Serfling \cite{ZS00} established the general properties that depth measures should satisfy (\textbf{P. 1} - \textbf{P. 6}).
+Paindaveine and Van Bever \cite{PB13} analyze some of those properties for their proposal.
+In this work we study the properties that a local depth should fulfill, specifically, we show that under certain conditions, our proposal satisfies them.

 The first property deals with the invariance of the local depths.
 For the finite dimensional case, IDLD is independent of the coordinate system.
 This property is inherited from the IDD.
 Since IDLD is a generalization of IDD, which is not in general affine invariant (i.e., let $A$ be a non-singular linear transformation in $\mathbb{R}^p$ and $P_{AX}$ denote the distribution of $AX;$ then $D(Ax,P_{AX})$ is not equal to $D(x,P_{X})$), neither is IDLD.
 It is clear that IDLD is also invariant under translations and changes of scale.